 - Receiving your topic from the Dean’s office: After receiving your topic letter from the Dean’s office you must immediately show this letter, including your “Promotionstermin” (date of conferral), to your supervisor at the chair.
 Please note that if you fail to deliver these documents to the chair, we cannot guarantee a timely supervision of your final thesis.

-- Presenting you thesis: You will have to present you thesis twice during the process of writing.
-This allows you to develop your thesis based on the feedback from all supervisors.
-Dates will be announced to the candidates.
+- Presenting you thesis: You have the opportunity to present your thesis during the process of writing, which allows you to develop your thesis based on the feedback from all supervisors.
+If you are interested in presenting (on a voluntary basis), please contact your supervisor.

 - Correction of final exams: The correction process of bachelor’s and master’s theses consists of three steps.
 First, an assistant who was not involved in the supervision writes a preliminary report.
 Secondly, the assistant who supervised the thesis approves or amends the report.
 Finally, Professor David Seidl will approve both the report and the grade.
 Please take into consideration that this correction process takes up to 8 weeks.